 The Board typically meets six times per annum.
 There were six meetings in 2018, each one attended by all Board Directors.
 Further meetings are held by telephone as necessary.
 The Board programme is structured, as far as possible, to align with the Group’s annual financial calendar.
 A full pack of papers is made available to all Board members in advance of scheduled meetings, covering both operational and strategic matters.
 In addition, the Board receives presentations from operational management as appropriate.

-During the year the Senior Independent Director also arranges calls and face to face meetings of the Non-Executive Directors.
+During the year the Senior Independent Director also arranges calls and face-to-face meetings of the Non-Executive Directors.
 These provide an informal opportunity to align views and determine areas of focus at future Board meetings.
 The Board is responsible for the long-term performance of the Group.

 The Board is supported by the Audit and Risk, Nomination and Remuneration committees.
-The membership and main roles of each committee are included in the Annual Report and the Company’s website, along with the terms of reference of each committee.
+The membership and main roles of each committee are included in the Annual Report and the Group’s website, along with the terms of reference of each committee.

 Each committee has access to the resources, information and advice that it deems necessary, at the cost of the Group, to enable the committee to discharge its duties.
 The Board is committed to a process of continuous improvement in its governance approach and aims to enhance and develop compliance with best practice.

-In 2018 the Board has been actively engaged in the appointment of two new Non-Executive Directors.
+In 2018 the Board has been actively engaged in the appointment of three new Non-Executive Directors.
 Outside recruitment consultants supported the recent recruitment of Clifford Tompsett, Jo LeCouilliard and Michele Luzi as Non-Executive Directors, all of whom will join respective Board sub-committees.
 Clifford Tompsett is the Senior Independent Director.

 The role of Company Secretary has also been recently separated from that of the Group Finance Director.